 If YouTube provides free music, then there will be less copyright infringement which means less stealing of music.
-Thus, reducing the problem.
+Thus, they provide free music for reducing this problem.

-- Now, you can either choose free music or sound effects.
+- Choose any category i.e. free music or sound effects.

-- After selecting any of them, you can click “download icon” to download the music.
+- After selecting any of them, you can click the “download icon” to download the music.

 - If you find an “attribution-required icon” next to the music.
-Make sure to give the credit to the original artist in your video description.
+Ensure to give the credit to the original artist in your video description.

-PacDV is a great website which provides free royalty sounds for filmmakers, sound designers, music producers, film students, and multimedia developers.
+PacDV is a great website that provides free royalty sounds for filmmakers, sound designers, music producers, film students, and multimedia developers.

-Various independent films, videos & television shows have featured their sounds.
-They provide sound effects in various genres such as ambiance, domestic, machines, interfaces, etc.
+Various independent films, videos, and television shows have featured their sounds.
+They provide sound effects in various genres, such as ambiance, domestic, machines, and interfaces.

-While using their sound, they want you to link back to their site or give credit in your video description.
+If you use their sound, they want you to link back to their site or give credit to your video description.

 How To Give Credit?

-You can write the below sentence in your video description for giving credit to the original creator.
+You can write the below sentence in your video description.

 Title: Kevin MacLeod (incompetech.com)